pubsubdb/pubsubdb/docs/system_lifecycle.md

 });
 ```

-The following infographic illustrates the PubSubDB worker initialization process.
-It begins with a call to Redis (`HGET`) to get the active app version and wire up subscriptions (Subscribe).
+The worker initialization process begins with a call to Redis (`HGET`) to get the active app version and wire up subscriptions (Subscribe).
 The third and final Redis channel (streams) is only enabled if an active app version is returned from `HGET`.

 ![PubSubDB Worker Initialization](./img/lifecycle/init_worker.png)